IainMcHugh/milestone-project-4/README.md

 ### Acknowledgements

-- I would like to thank my mentor, Oluwafemi.
-It is great to have someone there who can give a refreshed viewing of your project, where it does well and what it's missing.
-These things become hard to spot when you're working on it everyday, and you know you can trust his insights as being really valuable, always bringing your project to a top level.
+- Most importantly I would like to thank my mentor Oluwafemi.
+He has been the primary source of guidance on this project for me, really helping me to set down a direction and flow for the site.
+It was extremely useful for me to have someone to bounce ideas and problems off and just having a second pair of eyes intermittently checking the progress of the site to make sure it delivers on it's core concepts.
+Thanks for all of your help on these 4 projects.

 - I also want to thank Code Institute in providing me with information and guides on how to structure my project.
 I really felt with this milestone project the video content Code Institute provided was essential for allowing me to lay the foundations of this project and get it up and running.
 While I feel the complexity has increased with each project, I feel very clear on how everything is working in this application.